 - Backpack, or tote

-Include items that children will immediately embrace, such as dolls, toy trucks, stuffed animals, kazoos, harmonicas, yo-yos, jump ropes, balls, toys that light up and make noise, etc.
+In the Brochure it says: Include items that children will immediately embrace, (such as dolls, toy trucks, stuffed animals, kazoos, harmonicas, yo-yos, jump ropes, balls, toys that light up and make noise, etc.)

 A boy in a slum area of Venezuela arrived at an distribution with an old baseball glove tucked under his arm.
 He told a volunteer, “I wish there was a new glove in my box.”
 He opened his gift to find a new glove!
 It was the first time the national OCC team had seen a baseball glove in a box.